How to Create an Ideal Customer Profile (ICP)

 What is an Ideal Customer Profile (ICP)?

-An Ideal Customer Profile (ICP) defines the company characteristics of your best-fit accounts.
-It combines firmographic data (industry, size, revenue), technographic data (tech stack), and behavioral signals (intent, engagement patterns) to identify which organizations will buy, succeed with your product, and deliver the highest lifetime value.
+An ideal customer profile (ICP) combines firmographic data (industry, size, revenue), technographic data (tech stack), and behavioral signals (intent, engagement patterns) to identify which organizations will buy, succeed with your product, and deliver the highest lifetime value.
+Teams using ZoomInfo's GTM Context Graph, which processes 1.5B+ data points daily to reason across CRM records, conversation intelligence, and behavioral signals, can feed verified account intelligence directly into their AI agents via MCP or API.

 Your ICP should include: